smf-steve/mips_subroutine/mips_subroutine.md

            - double:  a double precision real number (the value of $f0-$f1()

-         Array data types are also support (the value of $v0 is the address of the array)
+         Array data types are also support (the value of $v0 is the address of the array) (the value of $v1 needs to be the length of the array)
            - int[]:   an array of integers
            - long[]:  an array of long integers
            - char[]:  an array of characters